Diinmel/BUS5001_21964848_A3/docs/briefing.md

 ---

 ### ✅ Conclusion
 NotebookLM’s briefing feature performs well in extracting essential information from academic PDFs and shaping it into structured, accessible content.
 While accurate, the summaries occasionally lean toward generalisation and may skip fine-grained architectural or logic distinctions important in technical domains.
 It is ideal for high-level understanding, but deeper academic use (e.g., assessment prep) should pair this with guided prompts or manual verification.
+📌 In our scenario:
+A student working on BUS5001 Assignment 3 used the Briefing feature to quickly understand the architecture and flow logic of Dialogflow CX without needing to parse every section of the workshop PDF.
+This helped them form a clear and solid model of agent design before diving into practical bot construction in Dialogflow CX.

 ### 📸 Screenshots
 📂 [Click here to view full screenshots](https://github.com/Diinmel/BUS5001_21964848_A3/tree/main/screenshots)